bennoloeffler/gpt-vunds/README.md

 examples for openai api usage in clojure.
 - simple prompts.
 - enhanced prompts.
 - very simplistic local embedding db.
+- streaming answers word by word

+the most interesting part is not to run the code
+but to have a look to `tutorial.clj` and get and
+understanding of how it works.
+Start a repl and have fun.

+But if you want to run it:
+install and run it...

 ## Installation